withastro/compiler/SYNTAX_SPEC.md

 {   }
 ```

-In Astro, all of these produce text nodes for the whitespace whereas in JSX:
+In Astro, all of these produce text nodes for the whitespace, whereas in JSX:

 - Whitespace around elements inside `{ }` is ignored
 - Whitespace-only expressions result in an empty expression, with no text nodes.